 Japanese medicines for insect bites

-The kinkan [キンカン] is mostly used for bites of all kinds of insects, body aches in the hips, shoulders, sprains and bruises. this remedy is a liquid that is applied to the area where the insect has bitten.
+The Kinkan [キンカン] is used for bites of all kinds of insects, body pain in the hips, shoulders, sprains, and bruises.
+This medicine is a liquid that is applied to the area where the insect has bitten.

-But there is not only kinkan [キンカン], there is also the muhi [ムヒ].
-This remedy can be used for frostbite, dermatitis, rashes, inflammation, eczema and hives.
+But there is not only the Kinkan [キンカン], you can also find the Muhi [ムヒ].
+This medicine can be used for frostbite, dermatitis, rashes, inflammations, eczema, and hives.

 Japanese hangover medicines

-At the Mikata [ノミカタ] is a medicine that by taking it can avoid the symptoms of hangover, you can take it before drinking alcoholic beverages or during, even after drinking.
-We also recommend the Ukon No Chikara [ウコンの力].
+No Mikata [ノ·ミカタ] is a medication that when taken can prevent hangover symptoms, you can take it before drinking alcoholic beverages or during, even after drinking.
+We also recommend Ukon No Chikara [ウコンの力].

-These remedies can also be found in convenience stores in a beverage version in a small glass bottle.
+These medicines can also be found in convenience stores in a beverage version in a small glass bottle.
 Some can be dissolved in water.
-If you are looking for another remedy, search for the word futsukayoi [二日酔い].
+If you are looking for another medicine, search for the word futsukayoi [二日酔い].

 female japanese medicines